mmbman/Katagiri/jewel-mirror-awareness.md

 But then there can be a problem, if you always relate to the teacher as a friend.
 You lose your perspective, and mix up what it means to be a teacher and what it means to be a friend.
 So sometimes students hit the teachers they don’t like.

 That comes from a view that is a little bit perverted: the view that a teacher must always be a cow.
 If teacher becomes completely a friend, then the teacher is always on your side.
-If you believe that you are pretty mixed up.
-It is like the Statement that worm is Buddha.
+If you believe that, you are pretty mixed up.
+It is like the statement that worm is Buddha.
 It is ridiculous to try and see Shakyamuni in the worm.
 Worm is worm.

-Teacher is teacher.
-Cat.
+Teacher is teacher; cat.
 Teacher must be a cow, a friend, but Teacher must be cat, a teacher.
 Because this is true, mother becomes mother, but mother also must be a child.
 Otherwise she cannot nurse her children.

 So in the Sangha the Buddha is a friend and not a boss.
 Teacher is a friend and not a boss.
 But this does not mean that a teacher is a cow, always on the student’s side.
 Because he has to be a teacher.
 So, teacher is teacher, but teacher is friend; teacher is friend, but teacher is also teacher.